SherG/sherrieg/content/blog/desantis-state-guard/index.md

 ### Related

-<a href="https://floridapolitics.com/archives/464246-a-ticking-time-bomb-lawmakers-plan-to-address-national-guard-troop-shortage/" target="blank">A ticking time bomb’: Florida Lawmakers plan to address National Guard troop shortage</a><br/>
+<a href="https://floridapolitics.com/archives/464246-a-ticking-time-bomb-lawmakers-plan-to-address-national-guard-troop-shortage/" target="blank">A 'ticking time bomb’: Florida Lawmakers plan to address National Guard troop shortage</a><br/>
 This article covers bipartisan concern among Florida lawmakers about insufficient numbers of National Guard troops available to assist in disasters.

 <a href="https://flgov.com/2022/09/09/memorandum-executive-order-22-213-activating-florida-national-guard-to-assist-the-department-of-corrections/" target="blank">9/22: Florida deploys National Guard to assist law enforcement due to "a severe shortage of correctional officers" </a>